 The USWCA now focuses their attention on their national bonspiels (National and Senior National), their Junior National Bonspiel, the All American (country-wide 'in club' events), their 5 Year and Under (regional events), and the two ladies' tours between both Scotland and Canada with the United States.
 The first Scot Tour occurred in 1955 and the first United States sponsored Canadian/US Senior Friendship Tour occurred in 1990.

 The USWCA is the oldest national curling organization in the United States.
 Here you will find our official Articles of Incorporation.
 The USWCA Board of Directors consists of one representative from each club, plus officers and committee chairs, who meet semi-annually.
+Here is our list of Past Presidents.
 The USWCA operates in cooperation with the USCA to "promote and conserve the best interests of the game of curling throughout the US; to cultivate friendly relations among its member clubs; to preserve the traditions and literature of the game and to promote international friendship" as a part of its purpose.